swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 ---
 img: philip.png
 title: Programming with Haskell
-abstract: Many absurdities have been written about the Haskell programming language.
-Talk of how Haskell is pure and, it's usage of monadic logic make Haskell confusing for the uninformed.
-This article aims to clarify the hyperbole that exists around the Haskell programming language by providing the reader with the insight necessary to understand such hyperbole.
+abstract: Haskell can be a daunting programming language for those outside of a certain knowledge circle.
+Talk of how Haskell is pure and, it's usage of monadic logic frustrate what is a wonderfully elegant programming language.
+This article aims to clarify the hyperbole that manifests around the Haskell programming language by providing the reader with the insight necessary to understand such hyperbole.
 A basic understanding of functional programming is assumed.
 ---
 # The Basics of Haskell